Webb • Nominated by Ron Hill

 The Webb Depot was built in 1909 by the Yazoo & Mississippi Valley Railroad as a combination passenger and freight depot.
 A central part of life in this small Delta town for decades, the station was the junction of two different railroads coming from three directions.

-Privately owner, the Webb Depot is in stable condition but will require an extensive restoration to bring it back to life.
-Community activists in Webb would like to restore the building for use as a civic space, such as the Oxford Depot or the Martin and Sue King Railroad Heritage Museum, located in the historic depot in Celeveland.
+Privately owned, the Webb Depot is in stable condition but will require an extensive restoration to bring it back to life.
+Community activists in Webb would like to restore the building for use as a civic space, such as the Oxford Depot or the Martin and Sue King Railroad Heritage Museum, located in the historic depot in Cleveland.

 The Webb Depot appears to be in the same condition as it was two years ago.